JCabezasR/OCC-ChildReports-Html-CSS/README.md

 ##**OCC - Child Reports**
-If there are something that can't be used in the ExecEye Platform you can replace it with another supported way.
+If there are something that can't be used in the ExecEye Platform you can replace it with another supported source.

 **EXAMPLE:** For the Pop up in the ByModel view I used the bootstrap pop up but you can repleace it with any pop up supported.